ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-16-aws-redshift.md

 Notice that the leader node is not a cost!

 Storage is provisioned as part of the node as long as the cluster is running so spot instances are not an option.
 On-demand instances can be added for scaling or temporary clusters.
 Reserved instances, given they are the right instance type and in the right AZ, can be used.

+## Redshift Spectrum

+Redshift Spectrum enables a cluster to query data stored in S3 by spinning up thousands of Redshift Spectrum nodes to do the query.
+Then the results are transmitted to the compute nodes for aggregation.

+## Redshift Workload Management (WLM)
+Amazon Redshift WLM creates query queues at runtime to keep short, fast queries from getting stuck behind long running queries.
+There are two modes: Automatic, where the queues and resources as managed by Redshift, and Manual, where you manage queues and resources.

+## Redshift Concurrency Scaling
+With the Concurrency Scaling feature, there is support for virtually unlimited concurrent users and concurrent queries, with consistently fast query performance by adding additional cluster capacity to process an increase in both read and write queries.
+This feature users the WLM feature to prioritize queries.
+This service charges by the second.